wieni/wmcontroller/README.md

 ```

 your-module.routing.yml: adding _smaxage and/or _maxage to the route defaults
-will add these max-ages if no entity specific rules where found in the config
+will add these max-ages if no entity specific rules were found in the config
 above.

 ```yaml